IMikhaylov2710/mrHandy/README.md

 2) cd into folder
 3) run pip install requirements.txt

-optionally you can make a macOS application by:
+Optionally you can make a macOS application by:
 1) running pip install pu2app
 2) cd into folder and running python setup.py py2app, which would make a standalone app

-to run app use python face.py, to exit cam press "q" by default this script recogizes two hands
+To run app use python face.py, to exit cam press "q" By default this script recogizes two hands